This is a content holder for the one button emergency notification system.

 Full-Time Student – A student who is registered for 12 or more credits in a Fall or Spring semester is considered a Full-Time Student.
 A student may need to be full-time to meet eligibility requirements for things like University athletics, financial aid coverage, visa status, and more.
 Full-Time students are charged the full-time rate for tuition and fees.

 Full-Time Tuition – BSU currently charges a flat rate of tuition and fees for students who are registered between 12 and 17 credits in the Fall and Spring semesters.
 Students registered for fewer than 12 credits pay less than this full-time rate; students registered for more than 17 credits pay more than this full-time rate.
-Additional exceptions to the full-time rate include fees for Evening Classes and additional Course Fees like the $100 Online Class fee.
+Additional exceptions to the full-time rate include fees for Evening Classes and additional Course Fees.
 For more information on the full-time tuition rate, visit the University Catalog.

 G